nv-morpheus/Morpheus/docs/source/developer_guide/guides/10_modular_pipeline_digital_fingerprinting.md

 Source: `examples/digital_fingerprinting/production/morpheus/dfp/modules/dfp_inference_pipe.py`

-The dfp_inference_pipe module function consolidates multiple data fusion pipeline (DFP) modules relevant to the inference process into a single module.
+The `dfp_inference_pipe` module function consolidates multiple digital fingerprinting pipeline (DFP) modules relevant to the inference process into a single module.
 Its purpose is to simplify the creation and configuration of an inference pipeline by combining all necessary components.

 The module sets up a series of interconnected components that handle various stages of the inference process, such as preprocessing, rolling window aggregation, data preparation, inference, detection filtering, post-processing, serialization, and writing the output to a file.

 The module itself consists of a series of chained sub-modules, each of which performs a specific task in the inference pipeline:

 - `dfp_preproc`
     - Data filtering and preprocessing